 Department of Education and Early Childhood Development Policy 706 Proof of Immunization

-- French – Annexe A – Formulaire d’exemption à l’immunisation pour l’entrée à l’école
+- French – Annexe A – Formulaire d’exemption à l’immunisation pour l’entrée à l’école (PDF)

 The rest of Canadian provinces have not enacted legislation requiring vaccination of school children, and hence have no legal exemption forms available.
 However parents are often told by school officials and medical people, “It’s the law – your child can’t go to school without the vaccines”.
 Health officials often use these type of intimidation tactics to achieve maximum vaccine compliance.
 Intimidation and threats violate the baseline medical ethic of Informed Consent.